PPT Feature Image - Turquoise

 What is the birth control ring?

-- The birth control ring (sometimes called Nuvaring) is a thin plastic ring containing 2 hormones (estrogen and progestin) that you put inside your vagina*.
+• The birth control ring (sometimes called Nuvaring or Haloette in Canada) is a thin plastic ring containing 2 hormones (estrogen and progestin) that you can put inside your vagina* yourself.
+It is highly effective when used correctly and consistently.

 How does the ring prevent pregnancy?

-- In order to get pregnant, sperm must enter your vagina, swim up into your uterus and fertilize an egg that has been released from your ovaries during ovulation.
-The ring prevents you from ovulating.
+• In order to get pregnant, sperm must enter your vagina, swim up to the uterus and fertilize an egg released from the ovaries during ovulation.
+The patch works by preventing you from ovulating.

-- The ring thickens the mucus on your cervix (the opening to your uterus).
-This makes it harder for sperm to travel into your uterus and fertilize an egg.
+• It also thickens the mucus on your cervix (the opening to your uterus), making it harder for sperm to reach an egg.
+This reduces the risk of fertilization.

-- The ring thins the lining of your uterus (the endometrium).
-This makes it harder for a fertilized egg to implant in your uterus and become a pregnancy.
+• The patch thins the lining of your uterus (the endometrium), reducing the chance of a fertilized egg from implanting and starting a pregnancy.

 How effective is the ring?

-- Because the ring may be used incorrectly, it is closer to 92% – 97% effective with typical use.
+• Because the ring may be used incorrectly, it is closer to 92% – 97% effective with usual use.

 How do you use the ring?